mdundek/multipaas/README.md

 > IMPORTANT NOTE
-> `MultiPaaS` is a standalone multi nenant Kubernetes management platform, it is __NOT__ designed to work with public cloud kubernetes implementations such as Amazon EKS, Google GKE or Azure AKS.
+> `MultiPaaS` is a standalone multi-tenant Kubernetes management platform, it is __NOT__ designed to work with public cloud kubernetes implementations such as Amazon EKS, Google GKE or Azure AKS.
 MultiPaaS uses the official Kuberenetes open-source implementation to provision, manage and run clusters on an independant network that you are in control of.
 > The documentation is work in progress.
 Whatever you might see on this repo at the moment is subject to change until the repo is stabalized.

 ## Motivations